multi-coop/data-decider-ensemble/README.md

 sh run_geocoding.sh
 ```

-The output geocoded file will be generated at `csv/geocoding/geocoded.csv`
+The output geocoded file will be generated in the folder `./csv/geocoding/`

 ---